tghastly/PYNQ-1/docs/source/overlays/base_overlay/pynq-z1/pynq-z1_base_overlay.rst

 HDMI
 -----------

 The HDMI controllers are connected directly to the HDMI interfaces.
-There is no external HDMI circuitry.
+There is no external HDMI circuitry on the board.

 `Digilent HDMI reference for the PYNQ-Z1 board <https://reference.digilentinc.com/reference/programmable-logic/pynq-z1/reference-manual#hdmi>`_

-Both HDMI interfaces are connected to DDR memory.
+Both HDMI interfaces are connected to PS DRAM.
 Video can be streamed from the HDMI *in* to memory, and from memory to HDMI *out*.
 This allows processing of video data from python, or writing an image or Video stream from Python to the HDMI out.

 Note that Jupyter notebooks supports embedded video.
 However, video captured from the HDMI will be in raw format and would not be suitable for playback in a notebook without appropriate encoding.